ajahne/blog/_drafts/2018-11-06-javascript-array-level-up.md

 ---
 layout: single
-title:  "Leveling up our JavaScript Array methods"
+title:  "Leveling up our JavaScript Array game"
 date:  2018-11-06 10:00:00 -0400
 categories: javascript
 tags: javascript
 header:
   image: /assets/images/level-up-arrays.jpg
 ---
-## Intro
+Time to level up our Array game!
+With the advent of ES6, JavaScript Arrays have added new functionality that will enhance and help simplify the way we have previously done things.
+For each highlighted function I will outline the ways we may have solved problems in the past and how we can use the new functions to do it now.

-Time to level up our Array game.
-With the advent of ES6, JavaScript Arrays have added new functionality that will help simplify the way we have previously done things.
-For each function I will outline the ways we may have solved problems in the past and how we can use the new functions to do it now.
-Basically a JavaScript Array version of [old and busted vs new hotness](https://www.youtube.com/watch?v=ha-uagjJQ9k).
+Basically this post is a JavaScript Array version of **old and busted vs new hotness**.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ha-uagjJQ9k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>  <br/>

-This post was inspired by reviewing code from team members and reflecting on my code as well.
-Often times I would review code and see methods I was not familiar with.
-Many of the examples showcase modified code from things that I have done previously and wanted see to how ES6 can improve the code we write - basically how I used to do it and how I am doing it now (or want to in the future).
-The goal is to show how by using these new functions we can simplify our code, write less code that can reduce our cognitive load as we develop, and also level up our Array game.
+The goal of this post is to show how by using these new functions we can simplify our programs, write less code that can reduce our cognitive load as we develop, and improve our utilization of Arrays.
 Let's get it.

 ## TOC/TL;DR
 - `Array.of()`